-Erin M. Rentschler
+Erin M. Rentschler, M.A.

 Education and Experience

 Erin received her B.A. in English and Secondary Education from Wheaton College in Norton, Massachusetts in 2001.
 After graduating from Wheaton, she taught high school English in Massachusetts.
 In 2005, Erin came to Duquesne as a Masters student in English and also served as a teaching assistant in the English Department until 2011.
-In addition to core writing classes, Erin taught a Survey of American Literature II (1865-present) and Introduction to Fiction.
+In addition to core writing classes, Erin has taught Survey of American Literature II (1865-present) and Introduction to Fiction.

 From 2011-2014, Erin worked at the Center for Teaching Excellence as an instructional consultant.
 Her responsibilities included planning and facilitating workshops, finding and developing teaching and learning resources, and consulting with university instructors about teaching and learning topics such as preparation, assessment, and classroom management.
 Additionally, Erin worked closely with graduate students preparing for college teaching across the disciplines to review statements of teaching philosophy, cover letters, and CVs.
 Erin worked with CTE's Instructional Consultant for TAs to support the Certificate of University Teaching and served as an advisor for the Graduate Student Award for Excellence in Teaching.
 She partnered with Educational Technology to explore students' perceptions of and expectations for instructional technology at Duquesne.